Metals’ Role In Odor Sensing

-In 1978, for instance, Robert Crabtree of Yale University published a paper in the Journal of Inorganic & Nuclear Chemistry stating that copper(I), an ion present inside cells, has a high affinity for malodorous thiol compounds and that it is “the most likely candidate for a metallo-receptor site in olfaction” (1978, 40, 1453).
+In 1978, for instance, Robert H. Crabtree of Yale University published a paper in the Journal of Inorganic & Nuclear Chemistry stating that copper(I), an ion present inside cells, has a high affinity for malodorous thiol compounds and that it is “the most likely candidate for a metallo-receptor site in olfaction” (DOI: 10.1016/0022-1902(78)80071-2).
 In 2003, Kenneth S. Suslick of the University of Illinois, Urbana-Champaign, also suggested that metal ions would help thiols activate olfactory receptors embedded in cell membranes by binding to particular peptide sequences on their surfaces (Proc.
 Natl.
 Acad.
+Sci.
 USA, DOI: 10.1073/pnas.262792899).

 Matsunami and coworkers confirmed these chemists’ suspicions by first screening for and identifying an olfactory receptor in mice, called MOR244-3, that is responsible for binding the volatile chemical (methylthio)methanethiol (MTMT).
 They then showed that MTMT and some of its analogs could not activate MOR244-3 in the absence of copper ion.
-MTMT is a compound that male mice excrete in the urine to signal females that they are fertile and in the vicinity, says Eric Block, a chemist at the University at Albany and a member of the research team.
+MTMT is a compound that male mice excrete in their urine to signal females that they are fertile, says Eric Block, a chemist at the State University of New York, Albany, and a member of the research team.

-On the basis of mutation and modeling studies, the researchers, who also included Hanyi Zhuang of China’s Shanghai Jiaotong University School of Medicine, believe that copper binds to MTMT and other odorant compounds before interacting with the receptor.
-They hypothesize that the copper alters the conformation of the odorant, enabling the whole complex to nestle snuggly into the receptor’s active site, switching the protein on.
+On the basis of mutation and modeling studies, the researchers, who also include Hanyi Zhuang of China’s Shanghai Jiao Tong University School of Medicine, believe that copper binds to MTMT and other odorant compounds before interacting with the receptor.
+They hypothesize that the copper alters the conformation of the odorant, enabling the whole complex to nestle snugly into the receptor’s active site, switching the protein on.

-Ever since scientists discovered that mice were extremely sensitive to MTMT, the question has been “how does the nose do it?” says Leslie B. Vosshall, a neuroscientist at the Rockefeller University, in New York City.
-“How can it possibly detect something that isn’t even a detectable peak on a gas chromatography-mass spectrometry instrument?
+Ever since scientists discovered that mice were extremely sensitive to MTMT, question has been, “How does the nose do it?” says Leslie B. Vosshall, a neuroscientist at Rockefeller University, in New York City.
+“How can it possibly detect something that isn’t even a detectable peak on a gas chromatography/mass spectrometry instrument?
 This paper solves it in a big way.”
 The new results, she adds, will make scientists “rethink the whole process of ligand-receptor interaction.”

-The finding, Albany’s Block says, opens the door to a “wonderful” area of research in which chemists can combine their talents with those of neurobiologists to better understand how olfactory protein receptors work.
-“If we can understand in detail how a single receptor works,” he says, that knowledge “may have implications for how drugs bind to similar receptors” in other parts of the body.

-The next step, both Block and Matsunami say, is to see whether human receptors also need copper to sense thiols.
+The next step for the team, both Block and Matsunami say, is to see whether, as suspected, humans also need copper to sense thiols.

 Join the conversation